REI Co-op Wonderland 4 Tent

 For those who don’t mind getting out in inclement conditions, REI’s own Base Camp 4 is the most weather-ready option in their collection.
 Unlike the long and tunnel-like Wonderland, the Base Camp has a traditional dome-style shape that stands up much better to strong winds.
 You also get a full-coverage rainfly that translates to far better protection in heavy and blowing rain.
 However, while overall livability is good with a reasonably spacious 59.7-square-foot floor area and two wide, rounded doors, the Base Camp feels noticeably less roomy due to the shorter 60-inch peak height and lack of vertical walls.
 It also uses less mesh and doesn’t ventilate as well as the Wonderland as a result.
 In the end, a final decision between the two will come down to how you prioritize protection (the Base Camp wins out) versus features and livability (the Wonderland gets the edge).

 Outside of REI’s lineup, Big Agnes’ Bunk House 4 stands out for its effective balance of interior space and wet-weather protection.
-Stacked up against the Wonderland, the Bunk House is a little less roomy with 58 square feet of floor area and a 70-inch peak height, but it’s lighter by around 6 pounds, has a full-coverage rainfly for added protection in a storm (bonus: The fly can be pitched on its own as a minimalist shelter), and offers 33 square feet of total vestibule space to store gear.
-Big Agnes didn’t skimp on the details either, including fun additions like an awning-like door that can be staked out as a sunshade, backpack-style stuff sack that makes it easier to haul the tent to and from camp, and large “welcome mat” by the front door to stash dirty shoes.
+Stacked up against the Wonderland, the Bunk House is a little less roomy with 58 square feet of floor area and a 72-inch peak height, but it’s lighter by around 6 pounds, has a full-coverage rainfly for added protection in a storm (bonus: The fly can be pitched on its own as a minimalist shelter), and offers 49 square feet of total vestibule space to store gear.
+Big Agnes didn’t skimp on the details either, including useful additions like an awning-like door that can be staked out as a sunshade, backpack-style stuff sack that makes it easier to haul the tent to and from camp, and 16 total interior pockets.
 The Bunk House does cost $100 more than the Wonderland, but most dedicated campers will likely find the investment worth it (especially if you anticipate adding the $125 Wonderland Mud Room).

 Editor’s note: We usually provide a live price comparison table below our outdoor gear reviews, but the Wonderland is sold exclusively by REI Co-op.
 You can see the Wonderland 4 Tent page here and support us in the process.
 Thanks!